 My suggestion; ask at least 2 brokers and make sure they tell you what commission they are making.
 Check with your existing supplier, they may have a competitive rate, especially if they think you are looking around.
 See if you can get a better rate directly.

 We set up EnergyBillKIll because we know businesses are constantly hit with unfair bills and hidden charges.
 We see the opportunity to change.
 We are business only.
 You can check for different quotes, fill in some details and complete the contract process.
 We aim to have the most painless process and lowest broker fees, and we are not embarrassed to tell you how much we get paid.
 We do not cold, only ask for the information we need to help you switch and do not sell your data.
-For a limited period, we will give you £60 cash back, subject to terms & conditions, for switching with us!
-Just email me, [email protected], when you switch.
+Feel free to send us a message for more details.